Quark mass dependence of the low-lying charmed mesons at one loop in HH$\chi$PT: Introduction

-The discovery of exotic hadrons in the heavy quark sector, which cannot be accomodated in terms of $q\bar{q}$ mesons or $qqq$ baryons, like those with a tetraquark or pentaquark structure, has manifested the relevance of hadronic loops in order to explain the masses and other properties of many states in the hadron spectrum \cite{guoreview}.
+The discovery of exotic hadrons in the heavy quark sector, which cannot be accommodated in terms of $q\bar{q}$ mesons or $qqq$ baryons, like those with a tetraquark or pentaquark structure, has manifested the relevance of hadronic loops in order to explain the masses and other properties of many states in the hadron spectrum \cite{guoreview}.

-Even there has been claims since long time of such effects for some low-lying states.
-Such is the case, for example, of the scalar mesons.
-An approach for (pseudoscalar) meson - (pseudoscalar) meson scattering based on chiral symmetry and unitarity, the so-called Unitarized Chiral Perturbation Theory (UChPT) \cite{truong, dobado, dobado2, nievesquique2,Garcia-Recio:2003ejq,ollerosetpelaez,nicola} has predicted the properties of the $\sigma$, $a_0$ and $f_0$, being in reasonably good agreement with experiment \cite{ollerscalars,ollerpelaezchiral,kaiser,locher,nievesquique2}.
-The study of the large $N_c$ behaviour concludes that, while the low-lying scalars are non-ordinary mesons, the vector mesons are dominated by the $q\bar{q}$ interaction \cite{pelaezsigma}.
-From the Lattice QCD (LQCD) side, however, both, $q\bar{q}$ and $\pi\pi$ operators are needed in order to obtain the properties of the $\rho$ meson \cite{aoki,gockeler,feng,lang,pelissier,bali,dehua,erben,Wilson,Dudek,Bulava,Fengxu, Alexandrou,Fu,Metivet,fischer}.
+Even there have been claims for a long time of such effects for some low-lying states.
+This is the case, for example, for the scalar mesons.
+An approach for (pseudoscalar) meson - (pseudoscalar) meson scattering based on chiral symmetry and unitarity, the so-called Unitarized Chiral Perturbation Theory (UChPT) \cite{truong, dobado, dobado2, nievesquique2,Garcia-Recio:2003ejq,ollerosetpelaez,nicola} has predicted the properties of $\sigma$, $a_0$, and $f_0$, which are in reasonably good agreement with experiment \cite{ollerscalars,ollerpelaezchiral,kaiser,locher,nievesquique2}.
+The study of the large $N_c$ behavior concludes that, while the low-lying scalars are non-ordinary mesons, the vector mesons are dominated by the $q\bar{q}$ interaction \cite{pelaezsigma}.
+However, on the lattice QCD (LQCD) side, both $q\bar{q}$ and $\pi\pi$ operators are needed to obtain the properties of the $\rho$ meson \cite{aoki,gockeler,feng,lang,pelissier,bali,dehua,erben,Wilson,Dudek,Bulava,Fengxu, Alexandrou,Fu,Metivet,fischer}.
 The role of the coupling of the $K\bar{K}$ channel to $\pi\pi$ in the $\rho$-meson mass has been studied in \cite{dehua,hu,hu2,raquelelvira}.

 In the charm sector, it could be easier to dissentangle ordinary from non-ordinary mesons, since many of the observed particles are narrow states.
-In fact, a plethora of exotic states, for which hadron loops might play a relevant role, especially when these states are close to thresholds, have been discovered in the recent years \cite{olsen,chen}.
-Unexpectedly, it has been found that, when hadron loops are incorporated in the quark model, mass shifts can be quite large even for the low-lying charmonium states \cite{barnes}.
+In fact, a plethora of exotic states for which hadron loops might play a relevant role, especially when these states are close to thresholds, have been discovered in recent years \cite{olsen,chen}.
+Interestingly, it has been found that, when hadron loops are incorporated into the quark model, mass shifts can be quite large even for low-lying charmonium states \cite{barnes}.